vyan2000/AdvancedTopicsInComputerVision_DeepLearningAndObjectDetection/README.md

 [//]: <> (This is also a comment.)

 Introduction:
-This is a full semester doctoral level class: Advanced Topics in Computer Vision: Deep Learning and Object Detection, the class consists of 17 weeks.
+This is a full semester doctoral level class.
+Advanced Topics in Computer Vision: Deep Learning and Object Detection, the class consists of 17 weeks.

 Goals:

 Teaching Plans:

 Final Projects: